galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 >
 >    {% snippet snippets/create_new_workflow.md %}
 >
+{: .hands_on }

-> The next steps will add new tools using the workflow editor.
+The next steps will add new tools using the workflow editor.

 ## Read the images